What you need to know before integrating or migrating a PingID account into a PingOne environment

 -

-If migration succeeds: To rollback your PingID account to a standalone account, you must delete your PingOne environment within 14 days of the successful migration.
+If migration succeeds: To roll back your PingID account to a standalone account, you must delete your PingOne environment within 14 days of the successful migration.
 Any configurations made in PingOne during the period from successful migration to rollback are lost.

 -